Plungė: History

 During the 1941 June Uprising in Lithuania and the German invasion as part of Operation Barbarossa, Plungė was captured by German forces on 25 June 1941.
 Lithuanian nationalists, led by Jonas Noreika, seized control and formed a town administration and police force.
 German forces killed 60 young Jewish men, accused by the Lithuanians of being a rear guard for the Red Army, shortly after the town's capture.
 On 26 June 1941, the day after the Germans' arrival in Plungė, Lithuanian forces moved the town's Jews into a makeshift ghetto, while carrying out beatings, torture, murders and forcing Jews to perform heavy labor.
 On 13 or 15 July in the Plungė massacre, the Lithuanian nationalists transported Jewish men, women and children to ditches near the village of Kausenai where they were shot.
 Of the 1,700 Jews living in Plungė in 1939, very few survived and often those who were victims of the Soviet deportations from Lithuania prior to the Holocaust.
 Remembrance sites for the events of 1941 exist in and around the town.
 The Jewish holocaust survivor and sculptor Jacob Bunka was one of the town's few Jews to survive the war.

-During the years of the independence of Lithuania Plungė's economic was based on the factory of fibre flax and cotton Kučiskis – Pabedinskiai and also on the activities of Jewish businessmen and agricultural products made by Samogitian farmers.
+During the interwar period years of the independence of Lithuania Plungė's economic was based on the factory of fibre flax and cotton Kučiskis – Pabedinskiai and also on the activities of Jewish businessmen and agricultural products made by Samogitian farmers.

-After World War II and the Soviet occupation, Plungė started to grow rapidly – if the city had 7,400 inhabitants in 1950, in 1990 it had already had 23,300 inhabitants.
-During the years of Soviet occupation, Lithuanians became the majority of city's inhabitants.
-According to Government's Resolution of 1963, Plungė should have become regional centre with a strong industry.
-However these plans were ruined when it became obvious that the city doesn't have enough water resources although some high level companies representing various branches of industry were established in Plungė.
-Most of these companies however bankrupted after the Independence of Lithuania was announced.
+After World War II and the Soviet occupation, Plungė started to grow rapidly – the city had 7,400 inhabitants in 1950, and by 1990 it had around 23,300 inhabitants.
+During the years of Soviet occupation, Lithuanians became the majority of the city's inhabitants.
+According to the Government's Resolution of 1963, Plungė was to become a regional centre with a strong industry.
+However, these plans didn't come to fruition as it became obvious that the city did not have enough water resources, although some companies were established in Plungė.
+However, most of these companies bankrupted after the independence of Lithuania was announced.